stacykimberley/anatomy-quiz/README.md

 - Backround image by Design Cells from [iStock](https://www.istockphoto.com/photo/immune-system-defends-the-body-against-infections-and-diseases-gm1215808778-354268567?clarity=false).

-## Code
+### Code

 - CSS code to highlight selected answers and change from cursor to pointer when selecting answers from Hazel Hawadi.

-- local storage javascript learnt from [here](https://gamedevjs.com/articles/using-local-storage-for-high-scores-and-game-progress/#:~:text=Local%20storage%20is%20a%20powerful,if%20the%20browser%20supports%20it).
+- local storage javascript learnt from [here](https://gamedevjs.com/articles/using-local-storage-for-high-scores-and-game-progress/#:~:text=Local%20storage%20is%20a%20powerful,if%20the%20browser%20supports%20it) and modified.

 - Javascript learnings from Code institure lessons.
+- Structure for questions.js found [here](https://github.com/siobhanlgorman/80s-Mixtape-Quiz) and modified.

 ## Acknowledgements